Learn How to Play the Cello Online - with Carolyn Hagler

 Connecting people through music is Carolyn’s true calling and teaching students the magic of music is the ultimate goal of Cello Discovery – at any age or stage of life.

 Hi there.
 I am Carolyn Hagler, and I’m the principal instructor for Cello Discovery.
 I’d love for you to read a little more about the road I’ve travelled and to understand my thoughts on teaching.
+You can also watch the interview above with my cellist/educator colleague, Dr. Benjamin Whitcomb.

 I believe one of the concepts which defines a good teacher is the amount of time they spend reflecting on teaching.
 What worked?
 What didn’t work?
 How can I do that better the next time?
 I’ve seen a LOT in my 30-plus years of teaching but I still reflect on how I can give the best instruction so that a student can be successful.
 I spent many years in the public school classroom teaching as many as 30-45 orchestra students at one time – BY myself – and I HAD to learn how to do it right.
 I had to take the time to foresee what might go wrong and avert the set-up and tone disasters which were inevitable without a good system in place from the start.
 Fortunately, through my years of reflection, I maintained highly successful orchestra programs with all orchestras consistently winning top honors in contests and festivals throughout the state.
 I’ve got all this knowledge in my pocket so that I can – now – help YOU learn how to play.